quasar-team/CanModule/Documentation/sphinx-source/connection.rst

 load object (see standard API) can also be deallocated and recreated.

 Nevertheless the Anagate modules tend to firmware-crash if too many close/open are executed too quickly, making a full power-cycle of the module necessary.
-A delay of at least 2 seconds between a close and a (re-)open per module is recommended to avoid "killing" the module.
+A delay of 3 seconds between a close and a (re-)open per module is therefore imposed by CanModule to avoid "killing" a module.

+- anagate fw reload takes 6 seconds, so adding another 4 seconds is recommended for anagate

 peak
 ----